fatimamushtaq29/social-proof-section/README.md

-# Frontend Mentor - Social proof section solution
+# Social proof section solution

-This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Design is from Frontend Mentor

 ## Table of contents